mkomod/sb/README.md

 # Simple Blog

 A simple and extensible blog written with minimalism in mind.

-There's support for formatting LaTeX using MathJax and code blocks using html tags - [example article](./posts/210123.html).
-A small `Makefile` is used to update, upload and preview the website.
+There's support for formatting LaTeX and code - [example article](./posts/210123.html).
+Everything is done using a small `Makefile` and simple commands to preview, update and upload your website.
+A minimum amount of styling is used for readability and functionality - styling can be extended as needed.

-I use this to maintain my [university personal webpage](http://wwwf.imperial.ac.uk/~mk1019/).
+As an example I use `sb` to maintain my [university personal webpage](http://wwwf.imperial.ac.uk/~mk1019/).

 ## Installation